FazliMolaJan/nafiez.github.io/about.md

 ---

 Independent security researcher.
 Interested in x86 reverse engineering, low-level vulnerability research and fuzzing.
-Found numbers of vulnerability.
+Have presented in HITB and local security conference.